ABBV ROE - Return on Equity

 What is ABBV ROE (Return on Equity)?

-ABBV's Return on Equity (ROE) is 0.0%, which is considered poor.
+ABBV's Return on Equity (ROE) is 0.6%, which is considered poor.
 ROE measures how efficiently Abbvie Inc generates profit from shareholders' equity.
-A negative ROE indicates the company is not profitable.
+For every dollar of equity, ABBV generates 0.6 cents in profit.

 Is ABBV ROE good or bad?